-LIAN KUANG-MAOGA is a New York City-based attorney managing the firm’s probate, administration, elder law, trust, and estate planning practice areas.
-Additionally, Lian represents Pitta & Baione LLP clients before the September 11th Victim Compensation Fund (9/11 VCF) in seeking compensation on behalf of deceased loved ones.
-She has been recognized by the New York Times as a Top Attorney and named a Super Lawyer Rising Star in 2014, 2015, 2016, 2017, and 2018.
+YAN LIAN KUANG-MAOGA is a New York City-based attorney managing Pitta & Baione’s Elder Law, Medicaid Planning, Trust and Estates Planning, Probate, Estate Administration, and Special Needs Planning practice areas.
+Additionally, Lian represents Pitta & Baione clients before the September 11th Victim Compensation Fund (9/11 VCF) in seeking compensation on behalf of deceased loved ones.
+She has been recognized by the New York Times as a Top Attorney and named a Super Lawyer’s Rising Stars for 8 years in a row (2014-2021).

 A 9/11 survivor herself, Lian joined Pitta & Baione LLP to further its mission of providing holistic advocacy on behalf of 9/11 clients by representing clients in obtaining the legal right to pursue and collect a 9/11 VCF award on behalf of lost loved ones, and to counsel clients who are receiving other government benefits which may be impacted by their 9/11 VCF claim.

 Prior to joining Pitta & Baione LLP, Lian worked at a prominent New York City elder law firm for nearly a decade, advocating for seniors in need of social services, government benefits, and estate planning.
 She is a graduate of the City University of New York School of Law where she served as a student-attorney in Main Street Legal Services and as a Brochard Foundation Fellow.